-If you happen to be a big tea or coffee drinker especially first thing in the morning, it is almost certainly because you need a stimulant to wake you up.
+If you happen to be a big tea or coffee drinker, especially first thing in the morning, it is almost certainly because you need a stimulant to wake you up.

 If you tend to lose energy throughout the day, this could be due to the fact that your blood sugar levels are low and you are suffering from the effects of hypoglycemia, in which case, if you can’t give up coffee, opt for decaffeinated coffee instead.

-Soft drinks: These are based on synthetic fruit and plant extracts and have two major flaws; they contain too much sugar and cause blood sugar levels to rocket.
+Soft drinks: These are based on synthetic fruit and plant extracts and have two major flaws: they contain too much sugar and cause blood sugar levels to rocket.

-The worst offenders are cola drink.
+The worst offenders are cola drinks.

-Even when fizzy drinks are made from natural extracts you need to be careful, because they can be toxic, with significant traces of toxins such as terpenes found in extracts of citrus fruit.
+Even when fizzy drinks are made from natural extracts, you need to be careful because they can be toxic, with significant traces of toxins such as terpenes found in extracts of citrus fruit.

-Alcohol: The effect alcohol has on the blood stream is similar to sugars, so if you want to lose weight fast it should initially be cut back or completely avoided for the first month.
+Alcohol: The effect alcohol has on the bloodstream is similar to sugars, so if you want to lose weight fast, it should initially be cut back or completely avoided for the first month.

-After this time it is okay to drink in moderation in the form of a small glass of wine, beer or shot of spirit a couple of times a week.
+After this time, it is okay to drink in moderation in the form of a small glass of wine, beer, or shot of spirit a couple of times a week.

-Beer drinks should be avoided during a diet, as they have a high carbohydrate content, double that of red wine and nearly eight times more than white wine.
+Beer drinks should be avoided during a diet, as they have a high carbohydrate content – double that of red wine and nearly eight times more than white wine.